civicrm/civicrm-dev-docs/docs/api/interfaces.md

 #### CRM.api3 / CRM.api4

 `CRM.api3` and `CRM.api4` is a javascript method produced by CiviCRM as a thin wrapper around a call to `http://example.org/civicrm/ajax/rest`.
-The standard format of such an API call can be found under the relevant usage sub chapter of this docuemtation
+The standard format of such an API call can be found under the relevant usage sub-chapter of this documentation

 #### Tests